-Total investments measured at the NAV \$ 1,519,526 Unfunded commitments 29,117
+Total investments measured at the NAV \$ 1,670,127 Unfunded commitments 123,288

-The balance of plan assets reported at fair value includes:
+The balance of plan assets reported at fair value includes 13 investments:

-- A limited partnership (LP) that invests in the equity of Japanese companies.
-This LP permits partners to withdraw funds quarterly with 180 days of advance notice. - LPs that invest in fixed income type investment; residential rehabilitation, middle market business loans and senior secured debt financing.
+- LPs that invest in fixed income type investment; residential rehabilitation, middle market business loans and senior secured debt financing.
 These investments cannot be redeemed by limited partners.
-Distributions are received through the liquidation of the underlying assets of the fund. - LPs that invest in fixed income type investments permitting partners to request redemption monthly or quarterly, after initial lock up period of 1 year or less, requiring 45 to 65 days' advance notice. - LPs investing in global investments permitting partners to request partial redemptions quarterly or monthly, with advance notice, subject to the sole discretion of the general partner.
+Distributions are received through the liquidation of the underlying assets of the fund. - LPs that invest in fixed income type investments permitting partners to request redemption monthly or quarterly, after initial lock up period of 1 year or less, requiring 45 to 65 days' advance notice. - LPs investing in global investments permitting partners to request partial redemptions quarterly or monthly, with advance notice, subject to the sole discretion of the general partner. - LPs that invest in private equity, private credit/loans, and tangible real assets that cannot be redeemed by limited partners.
+Distributions from each fund will be received as the underlying investments of the funds are liquidated.